ryanmendoza/Caprica/README.md

 # Caprica

-Rules parser for .NET Core using the GOLDEngine parser.
+Rules parser for .NET Core using the GOLDEngine parser written in C#